Cyber Laws

 • Carried out by means of electronic data interchange, and

-• Other means of electronic communication, commonly referred to as "electronic commerce",
+• Other means of electronic communication, commonly referred to as "electronic commerce",involving the use of alternatives to paper-based methods of communication and storageof information,

 • To facilitate electronic filing of documents with the Government agencies